williamholland/vmdebootstrap/doc/overview.rst

                        likely to need two or three times the space of the installed kernel.
- --boottype=FSTYPE     Filesystem to use for the /boot partition. (default ext2) --roottype=FSTYPE     Filesystem to use for the / (root) partition. (default ext4) --swap=SWAPSIZE       If specified, create a swap partition of the given
+ --boottype=FSTYPE     Filesystem to use for the /boot partition. (default ext2) --bootflag=FLAG       Flag to set on the first partition. (default none) --roottype=FSTYPE     Filesystem to use for the / (root) partition. (default ext4) --swap=SWAPSIZE       If specified, create a swap partition of the given
                        size within the image.
 Debootstrapping will fail